-In 2021, the formal valuations were performed and/or coordinated Gentle and Associates, an accredited independent valuer with a recognised and relevant professional qualification and with recent experience in the location and categories of the properties being valued.
-The valuer noted that the values were impacted by the uncertainty that the COVID-19 Outbreak has caused.
+In 2024, the formal valuations were performed and/or coordinated by Herron Todd White and CBRE, accredited independent valuers with recognised and relevant professional qualifications and with recent experience in the location and categories of the properties being valued.

 The fair value of investment property is included within Level 3, in relation to capitalisation rates (Note 17) as a significant unobservable input.